merps/f5-ts-sumo/README.md

 [![license](https://img.shields.io/github/license/:merps/:f5-ts-sumo.svg)](LICENSE)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-This document serves as an admendment to the well documented configuration guides for iApp and SumoLogic covering the work conducted with the assistence of Versent and SumoLogic development.
+This document serves as an amendment to the well documented configuration guides for iApp and SumoLogic covering the work conducted with the assistance of Versent and SumoLogic development.

 ## Table of Contents